bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

-This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer.
+This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer with completely *stock hardware*.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.